This post was originally posted in August 2018 and is updated every year.

 When we first made this list, the Pilar was in this spot.
 Then we picked the better Pilar III as a replacement last year.
 Finally, we had to put the Pilar IV on here.

-It’s not often a knife gets better and better as it gets more iterations, but the Pilar IV managed to accomplish this feat.
+It’s rare for a knife to improve with each new version, but the Pilar IV managed to accomplish this feat.

 CRKT Minimalist